azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 * Cognitives Services Computer Vision (Image analysis)
 * Cognitives Services Content Moderator (Text analysis)
 * Azure Web Site
-* Application Insights
+* Application Insights and a specific dashboard "Reviews Insights"
-* Azure Functions
+* Azure Function App

 In this exercise, you will create these assets.